 “Through this report, 23andMe is providing individuals with potentially life-saving information about their risk for high LDL cholesterol levels associated with FH.
 We are grateful for the input from the FH Foundation on the patient journey and how we can continue to educate individuals about their risk for this often undiagnosed genetic condition,” said Arin Assero, Director of Advocacy at 23andMe.

 People with FH have very high levels of low-density lipoprotein (LDL) — so-called “bad cholesterol.”
 This is because genetic variants, or mutations, associated with the condition decrease the liver’s ability to remove excess LDL cholesterol from the blood.
-The result is often much higher LDL levels in the bloodstream, and this in turn can lead to cardiovascular disease and a higher risk for heart attack.
-While other factors influence a person’s chances for heart disease or high cholesterol such as smoking, diet, exercise, and weight, 23andMe’s report focuses specifically on genetic factors for FH and its influence on the risk for high cholesterol and cardiovascular disease.
+The result is often much higher LDL levels in the bloodstream.
+This in turn can lead to cardiovascular disease and a higher risk for heart attack.
+Other factors influence a person’s chances for heart disease or high cholesterol such as smoking, diet, exercise, and weight.
+However 23andMe’s report focuses specifically on genetic factors for FH and its influence on the risk for high cholesterol and cardiovascular disease.

-Given the report’s limitations, many 23andMe customers will receive a 0 variant result — this does not mean they have no risk for the condition nor does it mean that they should forgo regular screening for cholesterol particularly if they have a family history of high cholesterol or early heart disease.
-In addition, the report is unable to detect if a person has two copies of a variant, which is associated with the more severe form of FH called homozygous FH.
-The FH Foundation can provide more resources on FH and serve as a care navigator for individuals with a positive or negative test result.
+Given the report’s limitations, many 23andMe customers will receive a 0 variant result.
+This does not mean they have no risk for the condition.
+It also doesn’t mean they should forgo regular screening for cholesterol particularly if they have a family history of high cholesterol or early heart disease.
+In addition, the report is unable to detect if a person has two copies of a variant.
+Having two copies of a variant is associated with the more severe form of FH called homozygous FH.
+The FH Foundation can provide more resources on FH.
+It can also serve as a care navigator for individuals with a positive or negative test result.

 There are currently effective treatments that can lower the risks associated with FH.
 However, early detection is critical.
-23andMe and the FH Foundation are committed to raising awareness of familial hypercholesterolemia and working to advocate for access to early detection and treatment.
+23andMe and the FH Foundation are committed to raising awareness of familial hypercholesterolemia.
+We are working to advocate for access to early detection and treatment.

 The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 The Familial Hypercholesterolemia genetic health risk report is indicated for reporting of one variant in the APOB gene and 23 variants in the LDLR gene and describes if a person has variants associated with an increased risk of developing very high LDL cholesterol, which can lead to heart disease.
 The majority of the variants included in this report have been most studied in people of European and Lebanese descent, as well as in the Old Order Amish.